 The calendar and the colour indication

-Purple: You haven’t done any symptom logging on this date, and a daily check-in is available if you’d like to report symptoms
+- Purple: You have not done any symptom logging on this date, and a daily check-in is available if you would like to report symptoms

-Blue: You were not in an illness episode on this date, and you have done the symptom check-in on the date.
-You’ve reported mild of no symptoms, there is no further action required by you
+- Blue: You were not in an illness episode on this date, and you have done the symptom check-in on this date.
+You have reported mild or no symptoms, there is no further action required by you

-Red: Since you have previously entered symptom information, we suspect you might be in an illness episode on this date.
-The date shows up in red to remind you to do the symptom check-in on the date.
+- Red: Since you have previously entered symptom information, we suspect you might be in an illness episode on this date.
+The date shows up in red to remind you to do the symptom check-in on this date.

-Green: Since you have previously entered symptom information, we suspect you might be in an illness episode on this date.
-The date shows up in green confirming you have done the symptom check-in on the date.
+- Green: Since you have previously entered symptom information, we suspect you might be in an illness episode on this date.
+The date shows up in green confirming you have done the symptom check-in on this date.

 My Trial Symptom Journal